SteffenHankiewicz/markdownHelper/README.md

 ```

-- use the palette to open up `>Inspect Editor Tokens and Scopes` to find out the element you like to style differntly

 ## Additional tipps

-### Open the configuration file `settings.json` of Visual Studio Code in json-editor-mode
+### Open the configuration file of Visual Studio Code in json-editor-mode
-There are different way to open up the json configuration.
+There are different way to open up the json configuration file `settings.json`:
-- Open the palette and type `>open user settings` there
+- Open the palette and type `> Open user settings` there
 - Use the shortcut `⌘` + `,` (Mac) or `Ctrl` + `,` (Windows) and click on the icon in the top right corner (next to the tabs) to switch to json-editor-mode